mekkablue/ShowAngledHandles/README.md

 # ShowAngledHandles.glyphsReporter

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
-It highlights BCPs (‘handles’) which are not (entirely) horizontal or vertical.
+It highlights BCPs (‘handles’) which are not horizontal or vertical.
 After installation, it will add the menu item *View > Show Angled Handles* (Cmd-Y).

 ### Installation

+1. Download the complete ZIP file and unpack it, or clone the repository.
-1. Double click the .glyphsReporter file.
+2. Double click the .glyphsReporter file.
 Confirm the dialog that appears in Glyphs.
-2. Restart Glyphs
+3. Restart Glyphs

 ### Usage Instructions